shiba24/3d-unet/README.md

 ## Data preparation

 Download [SLIVER07 dataset](http://sliver07.org/index.php).
-You need to register to download it!
+You need to register to download it.

 Please let me know if you know better 3D voxel dataset to apply 3D convolutional neural network!